Nassau County Police Department: Equipment

 The department has historically been known to quickly embrace new technologies.
 The Marine Bureau began in 1933 with the gift of an 18-foot Chris Craft mahogany speedboat from the residents of Manhasset Bay.
 The Aviation Bureau followed a year later with the gift of a Stinson airplane from wealthy county residents.
 The aircraft was grounded by World War II, but the air unit was revived in 1968 with the purchase of four helicopters to assist in pursuits and medical evacuations.
 The elite Highway Patrol Bureau, which covers the Long Island Expressway and the Seaford-Oyster Bay Expressway and includes motorcycle officers, was founded in 1935.
 All police vehicles are now equipped with computer keyboards, and, since 1973, air conditioning.

 In addition to these units, the department also maintains many features, such as a Detective Bureau, a police academy, a mounted unit, an arson/bomb squad, a hostage negotiation team, a citizen-based auxiliary police program, a bureau of special operations (SWAT and anti-crime combined) and an Emergency Services Unit (ESU), that are usually found only in the police departments of large cities.
-The department has also adopted its own system for computerized tracking of crime information known as NASSTAT, now called Strat-Com.
+The department also adopted its own system for computerized tracking of crime information, formerly known as NASSTAT, but now called Strat-Com.
+All homicides and auto-related fatalities are investigated by the NCPD, regardless of whether or not they occurred in the police district.

 Traffic safety is a major department priority, given Nassau's relative lack of public transportation and its perpetually clogged roads and highways.
 A unique feature of the department is its Children's Safety Town, an actual village built to 1/3 scale that includes paved streets, two intersections equipped with traffic signals, an overpass, two tunnels, a simulated railroad crossing and 21 buildings.
 Managed by the department's Traffic Safety Unit, it allows the NCPD to teach traffic and bicycle safety to grade schoolers under controlled conditions.